R

 Run the installer

-The setup wizard registers the right-click context menu entries and optionally configures RoboExtension to start with Windows.
+The setup wizard optionally configures RoboExtension to start with Windows.

 2